TranscryptOrg/parcel-transformer-transcrypt/README.md

     ]
   }
 ```
+The `"transcryptVersion"`, `"command"`, and `"arguments"` keys are all optional.
+Default values wil be used if not supplied.

 Transcrypt normally puts the files it generates in a folder called `__target__` that is created in the same folder as the source files you are processing.
+This default behavior may not be desired in many cases.

-Unlike that behavior, by default, this Parcel transformer will put Transcrypt's generated files in a folder named `.build` that will be created in the root folder of the project (where the _package.json_ file resides and where you run `npm` commands from).
+If you are using Transcrypt 3.9 however, this Parcel transformer will put Transcrypt's generated files in a folder named `.build` that will be created in the root folder of the project (where the _package.json_ file resides and where you run `npm` commands from).
 You can override the location of this build folder by adding an argument to the configuration as shown above:
 ```json
     "arguments": [